0cjs/sedoc/ee/gate.md

     1 0 1 1               A+/B
     1 1 0 1               /A+B              A⇒B, implication

+For a more detailed version, see [Logic Functions](sch/Logic Functions.png), noting that the opcodes are reversed from above.

+### Multiplexer as Logic Unit

+A logic unit capable of all operations can be constructed from a multiplexer ["turned sideways," where the two inputs A and B are connected to the select lines, and the "opcode" from the left-hand columns of the table above is placed on the 4 data inputs.
+The output is the result.
+(See ["Multiplexers: the tactical Nuke of Logic Design"][nuke], which also shows how this technique can be used like an ROM lookup table to implement a set of gates.)

+This can also be done with three SPDT switches or relays: A input controls a pair of F₀/F₁ and F₂/F₃ switches, those outputs feed an F₀₁/F₂₃ switch controled by B.

+    F₀ ──┤A̅     │
+    F₁ ──┤A  F₀₁├────┤B̅    │
+                     │     │
+    F₂ ──┤A̅  F₂₃├────┤B  Fₙ├─── Y
+    F₃ ──┤A     │

+### Reconfigurable Logic Unit

 The [NL7SZ57] is a "reconfigurable logic gate" with three inputs that, when connected to two outputs in various ways, can implement any one of several of the operations above.
 <img src='sch/NL7SZ57-fig.02-function-diagram.png'/>

 Adders
 ------